community-z-users/czt/jedit/README.txt

 Installation
 ************

-In the following, it is assumed that SETTINGS_DIR is the jEdit settings directory (this might be the global settings directory as well as the user specific settings directory).
-The location of this directory is system-specific (see jEdit User's Guide; Customizing jEdit).
-The user specific settings directory for jedit on a unix machine is usually ~/.jedit
+In the following, it is assumed that jEdit has already been installed and JEDIT_SETTINGS_DIR is the jEdit settings directory (this might be the global settings directory as well as the user specific settings directory).
+The location of this directory is system-specific.
+On a linux machine, for example, the user specific settings directory is usually ~/.jedit.
+See jEdit User's Guide for more information on jEdits's settings directory.

 a) Installing the Z mode
 ------------------------

 zed.xml contain the beginnings of a jEdit syntax-colouring mode for Z.

-   1. copy zed.xml to SETTINGS_DIR/modes
+   1. copy zed.xml to JEDIT_SETTINGS_DIR/modes
-   2. update the catalog file in SETTINGS_DIR/modes (see the catalog file to see how to do this)
+   2. update the catalog file in JEDIT_SETTINGS_DIR/modes (see the catalog file to see how to do this)

 Please see Chapter 10 of the jEdit User's Guide for complete